History of Human Dignity and Humiliation Studies

 The Human Dignity and Humiliation Studies (HumanDHS) network was born in December 2001, with nothing but a mere idea.
 From there, the HumanDHS network developed, emerged and flourished in an organic way, as a global network of academics and practitioners who wish to build a world of more dignity and less humiliation (to say it very short!).

-The idea was born in December 2001, when Alan B. Slifka suggested to Evelin Lindner that she ought to found an organization or institute to increase the world's awareness for the importance of the topics of dignity and humiliation (Evelin had defended her doctorate on humiliation in May 2001).
+Evelin Lindner met philanthropist Alan B. Slifka in 1999 at the State of the World Forum, where he launched his Co-existence initiative (May 2-9, 1999).
+She reconnected with Alan Slifka when she was in New York in 2001.
+On December 29, 2001, Alan Slifka suggested to Evelin Lindner that she ought to found an organization or institute to increase the world's awareness for the importance of the topics of dignity and humiliation.
 After a period of half a year of research - Evelin wrote emails to everybody who could possibly be interested - it became clear that there was indeed a lot of interest for this idea.
 Morton Deutsch was among the first core supporters.
 He, together with Betty Reardon and Andrea Bartoli, invited Evelin to join the Columbia University Conflict Resolution Network (in 2009 superseded by the Advanced Consortium on Cooperation, Conflict, and Complexity, AC4) with her newly envisaged organization.
 A period followed where we (Evelin and the first enthusiastic helpers, among them Judit Révész) envisaged to found a traditional organization.
 However, as it became clear, a traditional top-down organization would not "walk the talk" - it would not express the core value of HumanDHS, namely that of equal dignity for all.
 Therefore a more innovative vision evolved, a vision of becoming a flexible global network with open space for creativity and organic growth, a network that transcends national confines and builds bridges between academic disciplines and from academia to practice.

 Each annual meeting brought the network to another level (please see the newsletters written after the meetings, and a list of what we have achieved).
-Our first meeting was organized by Morton Deutsch at Columbia University in New York on July 7, 2003, and the second one by Evelin in Paris, at the Maison des Sciences de l'Hommes, 12th-13th September 2003.
-The 2003 meeting brought Linda Hartling and Donald Klein into HumanDHS (both had worked on the topic of humiliation already in 2001, long before Evelin began her doctoral dissertation on humiliation in 1996).
+Our first meeting was organized by Morton Deutsch at Columbia University in New York on July 7, 2003, with Michelle Fine, Susan Opotow, Beth Fisher-Yoshida, Janet Gerson, Andrea Bartoli, Eric Marcus, and Peter T. Coleman as participants, and the second conference by Evelin in Paris, at the Maison des Sciences de l'Hommes, 12th-13th September 2003.
+The 2003 meeting brought Linda Hartling and Donald Klein into HumanDHS (both had worked on the topic of humiliation already in 2001, long before Evelin Lindner began her doctoral dissertation on humiliation in 1996).
 In 2003, Eric van Grasdorff and Martin Stahl, in Berlin, created the template for this website and taught Evelin how to develop it from there.
-Andrea suggested the main 3-fold structure of Research, Education, and Intervention.
+Andrea Bartoli later suggested the main 3-fold structure of Research, Education, and Intervention.

 Since 2001, HumanDHS has grown to be a global network.
 Thousands of people from all around the world click on this website every month and write to us and many wish to become members.
 We have developed several "circles" of members (Global Staff, Global Core Team, Global Advisory Board, Global Supporters, Global Partners, Global Sponsors, Research Team, and Education Team).
 The vision has evolved that, in order to keep space open for creativity and organic growth (see our Call for Creativity), we wish to plan and administrate only as far as such planning serves this creativity and organic growth.
 This strategy is based on the insight that building a world of more dignity and less humiliation entails that we need to develop new solutions and be a bit hesitant with old solutions, including old expertise as to how activities like ours should be developed.